jatainkumar/contact-list-app/README.md

 # Contact List Application

 A modern, responsive single-page React application for managing and viewing contacts.
-Built with TypeScript, React 18, and Tailwind CSS, this application demonstrates clean component architecture, custom hooks, and accessible UI design.
+Built with JavaScript, React 18, and Tailwind CSS, this application demonstrates clean component architecture, custom hooks, and accessible UI design.

 ## 🚀 Live Demo